Buchatech/ExpenseAI/README.md

 3. **Create a PostgreSQL database:**
    - Create a database for the application
+   - Create tables in database for the application
    - Note the database connection details for configuration

 4. **Set up environment variables:**